LixPix/Global-Cybersecurity-Threats-and-Trends/README.md

 - **Mitigation:** Dataset uses anonymized, aggregated data without identifying specific organizations or individuals

 ### **Bias Considerations**
-- **Geographic Bias:** Dataset focuses on 10 major countries, may not represent global South cybersecurity landscape
+- **Geographic Bias:** Dataset focuses on 10 major countries, does not represent global cybersecurity landscape
-- **Reporting Bias:** Incidents data may over-represent well-documented attacks in developed nations
+- **Reporting Bias:** Incidents data may over-represent well-documented attacks in some countries, based on the regional reporting requirements
-- **Temporal Bias:** Recent years may show different patterns due to improved detection capabilities
+- **Temporal Bias:** Recent years may show different patterns due to improved detection capabilities and changes in legislation

 ### **Fairness & Representation**
 - **Industry Balance:** Analysis includes diverse sectors to avoid over-representation of any single industry